Courses

 Ans: The plates of Lithospheric move due to the movement of magma inside the earth.
 Earth’s rotation on its axis constantly is responsible for the direction of the mantle as well.
 The plates move at their own pace.
 It is believed that every year the plates move a specific millimetre.

-3. Write how beaches are formed?
+3. Write how beaches are formed.

-Ans: When the waves hit the shore, it will erode it.
+Ans: When the waves hit the shore, they will erode it.
 The sea waves further carry the eroded material in the form of silt, sand, etc. While withdrawing from the coast, they deposit these sediments along the shore area, forming wide beaches.

-Reversing sand dunes: These are found in regions where the wind changes its direction periodically.
+Reversing dunes: These are found in regions where the wind changes its direction periodically.
 It is found in the deserts of Australia.
 Coast they erode it.
 The sea waves further carry the eroded material in the form of silt, sand, etc. While withdrawing from the coast, they deposit these sediments along the shore area, forming wide beaches.

 5. Explain exogenic and endogenic forces.